→ You have 0 item(s), £0.00

 |Hidden Orchestra - Reminder||Buy MP3 £0.50||L 1|

 |Hidden Orchestra - Seven Hunters||Buy MP3 £0.50||L 1|

 |Hidden Orchestra - Fourth Wall||Buy MP3 £0.50||L 1|

 |Hidden Orchestra - Vainamoinen||Buy MP3 £0.50||L 1|

-Please note this album will also be available on standard 180g vinyl and uber limited 180g clear vinyl.
-Available for pre-order from the 15th Sept.
+Please note this album is also be available on standard 180g vinyl and uber limited 180g clear vinyl.

 “It just sounds absolutely fantastic” – CERYS MATTHEWS (BBC 6MUSIC)

 “An uncanny sound…a faded-film world of spectre-filled forests – we’re happy to premiere it.” – THE LINE OF BEST FIT